-Over the years, Master Taste Tester often commented about how much he liked his mother’s Sage and Onion Stuffing.
-Unfortunately, he didn’t get the recipe, so through the years, I’ve experimented with trying to recreate his mother’s recipe.
+Over the years, the Master Taste Tester often commented about how much he liked his mother’s Sage and Onion Stuffing.
+Unfortunately, he didn’t get the recipe.
+So through the years, I’ve experimented with trying to recreate his mother’s recipe.
 With Thanksgiving approaching, I decided to try one more time.
 This time – a success!

-I heated the butter and oil in a 12-inch skillet over medium heat until the butter melted, added the onion, and cooked the onion for about 10 minutes, until it softened.
+I heated the butter and oil in a 12-inch skillet over medium heat, until the butter melted.
+Then I added the onion and cooked it for about 10 minutes, until it softened.
 I made sure that the onion didn’t brown.

 Into a 350° F oven it went for 45 minutes.
 He said that his mother would periodically take the stuffing out of the oven and give it a stir to crisp up the bread, so I did that after 15 minutes, and after another 15 minutes.